Dental health and wellbeing aren’t something that many inexperienced owners tend to think about when they first bring their pets home.

 This is vitally important when you consider that our pets are as reliant on their teeth as we are.
 The healthier her teeth are, the less likely she is to require an extraction or find that she has teeth that are falling out.

-Our animals rely on their teeth as a form of self-defence.
+Our animals rely on their teeth as a form of self-defense.
 If you have a cat or dog that goes outside, particularly without a human present, you may find that she comes across a potential situation whereby she has to assert herself.
 She can’t do this without teeth and may come across as an easy target.
 She will also feel vulnerable too.
 With sharp, healthy teeth, your pet is a force to be reckoned with if she needs to protect herself or your family.

 Although you would undoubtedly spend whatever you could afford to keep your furbaby healthy and happy, good dental care will help to save you money in the long run.
 This is because your pet is less likely to become unwell or require ongoing dental treatments.